& Available Resources regarding Coronavirus disease COVID-19

 We are aware of the growing uncertainty surrounding the current corona virus outbreak.
 This page should provide access to key resources and information related to this disease, especially as it pertains to South African citizens, and moreover for people living with rheumatic diseases.

-All healthcare practitioners caring for patients with rheumatic diseases should be well studied, on the principles of managing patients responsibly during the COVID-19 pandemic.
-Importantly, in the methods to contain spread through infection prevention and control strategies.
+All healthcare practitioners (HCPs) caring for patients with rheumatic diseases should be well studied on the principles of managing patients responsibly during the COVID-19 pandemic.
+Importantly, all HCPs must be cognisant of the methods to contain spread, through infection prevention and control strategies.

-For up to date information on coronavirus in South Africa we refer you to the following essential links:
+For up to date information on the corona virus pandemic, we refer you to the following essential links:

 - National Institute for Communicable Diseases (NICD) (Most comprehensive resource specific to SA – for patients and doctors)

 - COVID-19 Corona Virus South African Resource Portal